Talking to Elektra Papadopoulos, M.D., MPH, Associate Director, Clinical Outcome Assessments Staff, Office of New Drugs, CDER, FDA

 What is the COA Compendium and what is its purpose?

 Recently, FDA has been undertaking multiple efforts in patient-focused drug development (PFDD).
 One component of these efforts is the COA Compendium, which was launched in January 2016.
-The first version of the Compendium was introduced as a pilot with the intention of room for growth.
+This is the second update of the Compendium since it was initially introduced in 2016.

 The Compendium is intended to provide clarity and transparency, as well as facilitate communication between the drug development community and the agency.
 It collates and summarizes information for many different disease states and conditions into a single resource.
 The COA Compendium covers all COA types, including COAs that have been used in clinical trials to measure the patient’s experience (such as disease-related symptoms) and to support labeling claims.
 The Compendium also identifies COAs that have been qualified for potential use in future drug development programs under CDER’s COA Drug Development Tool (DDT) Qualification Program.